pulumi/docs/reference/service/orgs.md

     <button class="button">ADD ORGANIZATION</button>
 </a>

-## GitHub and GitLab-backed Organizations
+## Imported Organizations

-Organizations using the Pulumi Team and Enterprise editions may be backed by a GitHub organization or GitLab group, enabling you to manage user access and team permissions by using your existing access controls.
+Organizations using the Pulumi Team and Enterprise editions may be backed by an external service, such as GitHub or GitLab.
+This enables you to manage user access and team permissions by using your existing access controls.

-Here's a table to help you map the terms used by GitHub and GitLab to Pulumi's nomenclature.
+Here's a table that shows you the mapping between the supported 3rd-party services and Pulumi.

 <style>
 table {